CCMamba: Topologically-Informed Selective State-Space Networks on Combinatorial Complexes for Higher-Order Graph Learning: Introduction

 Parallel to these developments, a series of recent works has explored new perspectives on topological deep learning and the integration of topological priors into neural architectures.
-Prior works like MPSNs~\cite{bodnar2023topological}, which extend cellular complexes via algebraic topology, formalize message passing in terms of node-edge-face interactions.
-Similarly, simplicial neural networks (SNNs)~\cite{roddenberry2021principled,lecha2025higher}, SCNNs~\cite{wu2023simplicial}, cellular neural networks~\cite{bodnar2021weisfeiler}, and TopoTune~\cite{battiloro2024latent} extend message passing to simplicial and cellular complexes, leveraging algebraic-topological operators to capture higher-order interactions.
-Although effective, these approaches are tied to specific complex types and typically overlook asymmetric or directional flows across ranks~\cite{hajij2022topological,hajij2023combinatorial} .
+Prior works like MPSNs~\cite{bodnar2023topological} and HOMP~\cite{eitantopological} , which extend cellular complexes via algebraic topology, formalize message passing in terms of node-edge interactions.
+Beyond hypergraphs, architectures such as simplicial neural networks ~\cite{roddenberry2021principled,lecha2025higher}, SCNNs~\cite{wu2023simplicial}, cellular neural networks~\cite{bodnar2021weisfeiler}, and TopoTune~\cite{battiloro2024latent} extend message passing to simplicial and cellular complexes, leveraging algebraic-topological operators to capture higher-order interactions.
+These approaches are tied to specific complex types and overlook asymmetric or directional flows across ranks~\cite{hajij2022topological,hajij2023combinatorial} .
 Recent attempts extend attention and transformer-style architectures~\cite{papamarkou2024position,papillontopotune,bick2024transformers} on hypergraph, simplicial complex.
-However, these transformer-based methods remain inherently low-dimensional in their message passing, and the quadratic complexity of self-attention makes them difficult to scale to large graphs or complexes.
+However, these attention-based methods suffer from the quadratic complexity of self-attention that results in them difficult to scale to large-scale graphs.
+Furthermore, existing methods fails to preserve the rank-aware information on combinatorial complexes.

-Inspired by recent breakthroughs in selective state-space models, particularly the Mamba ~\cite{daotransformers,sieber2024understanding}, we investigate their integration into topological deep learning.
-While Mamba models capture long-range dependencies efficiently in temporal sequences, they cannot be directly applied to CCs, as the multi-rank, structured topology of CCs differs fundamentally from time series.
-Although replacing transformers with Mamba might reduce quadratic complexity, this alone does not address the core challenges of rank-aware message propagation in CCs.
-Motivated by these limitations, we pose the following question: {How can we rethink the state-space model to model higher-order graph structural relationships, moving beyond local aggregations to a global, sequence-aware perspective for CCs?}